How to Repair STL Files for 3D Printing With the 5 Best (Free) STL Repair Tools

 Designers and engineers often need software to adapt, repair, and finalize 3D models for 3D printing.
 Luckily, the era of manual mesh programming is long gone.

-In this guide, we describe the workflow for repairing STL files and walk through the process with five of the best software tools for fully repairing models towards 3D print-readiness.
+In this guide, we describe the workflow for repairing STL files and walk through the process with five of the best STL repair software tools for fully repairing models towards 3D print-readiness.

-Advanced print preparation tools like PreForm software from Formlabs include an auto-repair function.
+Advanced print preparation tools like PreForm software from Formlabs include an automated repair function.
 PreForm is free, try it now.

 Why Repair an STL File?